BarisBarut/Digital-Portfolio-BB/pokemon-guide.md

   <em>Figure 5: Click on "Teambuilder" in the top menu</em>
 </p>

-2. Click on "New Team" to start building a team from scratch.
+2. Click on "New Team" to start building a team from scratch (See Figure 6).

 <p align="center">
   <img src="/PokePicture6.png" alt="Figure 6: Click on "New Team" to create a new team">